Next Generation EU: Additional sources of revenue

 The revenue sources of the EU annual budget represent the other mechanism through which the Next Generation EU Agreement is to be funded over the implementation years.
-Until 2020, the sources of income of the EU budget have been basically three: traditional own resources, VAT based own resources, and GNI-based contributions.
+Until 2020, the sources of income of the EU budget have been basically three: traditional own resources, VAT-based own resources, and GNI-based contributions.

 Prior to the COVID-19 pandemic, discussions on the introduction of a new system of own resources have taken place at the European level.
-However, national authorities were hesitant on providing new sources of income.
-The withdrawal of the United Kingdom and the increasing financial needs of the Union paved the way to reform, based on the inclusion of new tax-based resources.
+However, national authorities were hesitant to provide new sources of income.
+The withdrawal of the United Kingdom and the increasing financial needs of the Union paved the way for reform, based on the inclusion of new tax-based resources.
 Consequently, in May 2018 the European Commission published a proposal for the amendment of the Union's own resources system to introduce a basket of additional resources, notably the Common Consolidated Tax Base, the EU Emission Trading System, and a tax on non-recycling plastic packaging waste.
-The subsequent debates at the council made visible the strong preference for the adoption of a plastic tax to be included into the MFF 2021–2027 which complements the pre-existing one, and it is deemed to be the precursor of broader reform.
+The subsequent debates at the council made visible the strong preference for the adoption of a plastic tax to be included in the MFF 2021–2027 which complements the pre-existing one, and it is deemed to be the precursor of broader reform.

-To cope with economic consequences of the coronavirus pandemic, the July 2020 special meeting of the European Council advocated for speeding up the reform, with the intention to facilitate debt repayment raised under the framework of the Next Generation EU agreement and to relieve budgetary stresses faced by the member states.
+To cope with the economic consequences of the coronavirus pandemic, the July 2020 special meeting of the European Council advocated for speeding up the reform, with the intention to facilitate debt repayment raised under the framework of the Next Generation EU agreement and to relieve budgetary stresses faced by the member states.

-Moreover, the July 2020 European Council approved reforming the own resources system by providing a detailed roadmap.
+Moreover, the July 2020 European Council approved reforming its own resources system by providing a detailed roadmap.
 To pay back part of the massive financing, the following new resources have been foreseen: